What is a Skinny Pig?

 Female guinea pigs are pregnant for approximately 2 months.
 The average litter size is 3 piglets, but this can vary depending on mother nature!

 Guinea piglets are born ‘Prococial’.
-The very high-level summary of this term is that the Piglets are born with their eyes open, and are able to move around on their own soon after being born.
-They will still nurse shortly after birth for a period to get some essential vitamins from mum, but they are also able to consume normal food such has hay almost immediately!
+The very high-level summary of this term is that the Piglets are born with their eyes open, and can move around on their own soon after being born.
+They will still nurse shortly after birth for a period to get some essential vitamins from mum, but they are also able to consume normal food such as hay almost immediately!

 This is not overly common in other mammals, so a real unique experience if you are considering breeding.

-Studies on Guinea pigs have lead to the discovery of :
+Studies on Guinea pigs have to lead to the discovery of :

 - Vitamin C

 Studies on Guinea pigs have helped in the development of: